What is a School of Sanctuary?

 - Social, Moral, Spiritual and Cultural education and ‘British Values’

-- Building a school culture that reduces intolerance, hate speech and bullying
+- Building a school culture an inclusive school culture of belonging that reduces intolerance, hate speech and bullying

 - Improving the provision of English as an additional language in school